Locations:

 It’s frustrating.
 And it’s not just about how your clothes fit — it’s also about your health.

-What is a PCOS belly?
+What is a PMOS belly?

 There are two main reasons why it happens:

-1. Hormonal imbalances: High insulin levels lead to high levels of male hormones, called androgens — a hallmark of living with PCOS.
+1. Hormonal imbalances: High insulin levels lead to high levels of male hormones, called androgens — a hallmark of living with PMOS.
 They can cause your body to shift where it stores fat, often sending it straight to your belly instead of your hips or thighs.

-What does PCOS belly look like?
+What does PMOS belly look like?

 Advertisement